temporalio/documentation/docs/concepts/task-queues.md

 :::note

 All Workers listening to a given Task Queue must have identical registration of Activities/Workflows.
-The one exception to this is during a Server upgrade, where it is okay to have registration temporarily misaligned while the binary rolls out.
+The one exception to this is during a Worker upgrade, where it is okay to have registration temporarily misaligned while the binary rolls out.

 :::